aadityapulastya/P3-431/README.md

 ## Files & Folders

 - `csv`: Contains the raw data.
-- `schema.sql`: SQL file defining the database schema.
+- `NBA.sql`: SQL file defining the database schema.
 - `NBA.py`: Python script to import data from CSV files into the PostgreSQL database.

 ## Contributors